Essential Requests

 request.
 This request adds a single

-Note with an arbitrary body
+Note (or event) with an arbitrary JSON-formatted

-Notefile, which is an outbound queue of data to
+to a Notefile, which is an outbound

 By default, all Notes are added to the data.qo

 Notefile.
-The qo
+The .qo

 extension